fdazen/fda-documentation/reports.md

 - Room Revenue Breakdown Report (RRB)
 - Total Revenue Breakdown Report (TRB)
 - Trial Balance Report (TB)
 - Trial Balance With Range Report (TBWR)

+##**Before Starting**

+Our reports are organized around _Revenue Account Labels_ and _Revenue Account Categories_.
+Before inserting any information in your system, you should set those up in your account.
+To learn how to do this, go to section **Admin Settings** and check out the _Accounting_ section.

 ##**Important Things to Note**